Neksperfect/Clinical-risk-flagging/README.md

 # Clinical Risk Flagging — Reducing False Negatives with Logistic Regression

+## Executive Summary

+This project builds a clinical risk stratification model to predict whether a patient is likely to experience a prolonged hospital stay.
+The objective was to identify high-risk patients early and provide interpretable signals that could support resource planning and intervention strategies.

 ## 1. Business Problem

 In clinical laboratories, the worst possible failure is a false negative — a high-risk test that is not flagged for manual review.